 The minimum points purchase for anyone buying into DVC through Disney for the first time is 160 points.
 These points are then available to use each year of your membership of the DVC.
 You will be allocated a use year when you join, by which time you must have either used, borrowed or banked (explained later) your points, otherwise you will lose them.

-Currently, the DVC is only selling ownership interests to new members in Saratoga Springs, Animal Kingdom Lodge Villas, Bay Lake Tower and the Grand Californian Villas, although if you purchase your points through re-sale, you will have a wider range of DVC resorts to pick from.
+Currently, the DVC is only selling ownership interests to new members in Animal Kingdom Lodge Villas, Bay Lake Tower, Aulani and the Grand Floridian Villas, although if you purchase your points through re-sale, you will have a wider range of DVC resorts to pick from.

 Existing DVC members can now submit details of how many additional points they would like to purchase at other DVC resorts and for a $500 downpayment, Disney will do their best to come up with what is required.
 However, there is no guarantee of how long the process will take and sales are at the market price.

 Let’s talk about buying through the DVC first.
-Points at Saratoga Springs, Animal Kingdom Lodge Villas and the Grand Californian currently cost $112 a point, with points at Bay Lake Tower costing $120 a point, although special offers or incentives may be available.
+Points at Animal Kingdom Lodge Villas, Aulani and the Grand Floridian cost $150 a point, with points at Bay Lake Tower costing $165 a point, although special offers or incentives may be available.
 DVC offers financing or you can choose your own method of financing or pay in cash.

-Saratoga Springs points are good until 2054, with Animal Kingdom Lodge Villas points good until 2057 and Bay Lake Tower and Grand Californian points good until 2059.
+Animal Kingdom Lodge Villas points are good until 2057, with Bay Lake Tower lasting until 2060, Aulani points expiring in 2062 and Grand Floridian Villas points good until 2064.
 At all other DVC resorts, your ownership interest expires in 2042.

 Whichever method of purchasing you choose, the resort where you purchase your ownership interest will become your “home resort” – this is a useful term to know, as it makes a difference when it comes to actually making your reservation!
 How many points will I need?